tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [Fix] "wapt-get unregister" command not working properly

-* [New] Waptselfservice : Add option in wapt-get.ini to disable unfiltered packages view of local admin
+* [New] Waptselfservice: Add option in wapt-get.ini to disable unfiltered packages view of local admin

 * [Imp] Waptselfservice  4K improvements.

 * [Fix] Waptselfservice

 - packages "restricted" were shown in selfservice / now corrected

 - if the repo have no packages segmentation error / now corrected

 - if the repo have changed segmentation error / now corrected

 WAPT-1.7.4.6165 (2019-08-02)
 ----------------------------